 Tour departs from under the Clock Tower in Saint Mark’s Square.

-Tour must be reserved 3 working days in advance.
+Tour must be reserved with 3 working days advance.

 Tour lasts 1 hour

-Tour is available every day at 12noon, except on Sundays and Public Holidays, as follows:
+Tour is available at 12noon everyday as follows:

 - Multilingual (English, Spanish, French, German): everyday

 - Italian: Saturdays